fuyedong/SmallMachineSetups/README.md

-# SmallMachineSetups
+SmallMachineSetups
+===

-Small machine setup scripts such as vps
+Small machine setup scripts such as vps witch is using ubuntu system.